Port of Nantes: Antiquity

 The first Celtic groups arrived in Gaul at the end of the Bronze Age and organized locally into tribes between 500 and 100 BCE.
 The Namnetes occupied the north bank of the Loire (present-day Nantes), while the Pictones occupied the southern bank (present-day Rezé).
 During the Gallic Wars, the Pictones supported the Roman occupiers.
 The final battle occurred in August 56 BCE and ended with a Roman victory.
 This favored the Pictones and spurred the development of the port of Ratiatum, which had served as a fleet base for the victorious Roman army.

 The chief town of the Namnetes (modern-day Nantes) was given the Latin name Portus Namnetum (Port of the Namnetes) and also known as Condevincum in Latinized Gaulish.
 It was a simple trading post (emporium) facilitating the transit of tin, marble, pottery, salt, cereals, Italian wine, and oils from the Iberian Peninsula.
 There were also shipyards on the Chézine and a fishing port.
 Goods transported via the river were partly unloaded, with the rest transshipped onto barges for further navigation to other ports along the Loire, such as Ancenis.
 The limits of the Gallo-Roman port extended from Rue de Richebourg (north of the current Nantes train station) upstream to Port-Maillard (between the current Château des Ducs de Bretagne and the Loire) downstream.
-The arrival of Roman civilization fostered the growth of a city around the port, and in 276 CE, Nantes' Gallo-Roman rampart was built to protect the city and its port from barbarian invasions.
+The arrival of Roman civilization fostered the growth of a city around the port, and in 276 CE, the Gallo-Roman wall of Nantes was built to protect the city and its port from barbarian invasions.
 This was followed by a series of invasions and civil wars from the 4th to the 10th century, plunging the city into a dark period and causing the port's decline.

 Remains of the Gallo-Roman wall of Ratiatum.

-Remains of the Gallo-Roman wall of Nantes, in the former Cordeliers convent.
+Remains of the Gallo-Roman wall of Nantes, in the former Convent of the Cordeliers of Nantes.